RADar-AZDelta/Rabbit-in-a-Blender/docs/getting_started.md

 The restriction on vocabularies and classes within each mapping domain serves the purpose of ensuring a more standardized mapping of concepts across different persons.
 This approach aims to mitigate the proliferation of varied concepts, promoting consistency and facilitating a cohesive representation of data.

-If mappings [9] or ETL queries [10] have changed, you first need to do a cleanup of the appropriate OMOP tables.
+If mappings [9] or ETL queries [10] have changed in your existing usagi_csv files, you first need to do a cleanup of the appropriate OMOP tables.
 A cleanup command will cleanup all work tables and remove the custom concepts.
-Please make sure you follow the correct table order to not have foreign key issues when doing a RiaB re-run.
+Make sure you follow the correct table order to avoid foreign key issues when doing a RiaB re-run.

 ## 11. Check the Data Quality